stacks-network/stacks/FAQ.md

 #General	-	Can miners take down Blockstack?

 #General	-	Who gets the registration fees for name registrations?
+With the current design, names are purchased by paying tribute with Bitcoin mining fees.

 #General	-	How long has the project been around?
 What does the current development roadmap look like?

 #General	-	Who started the project?
 Who maintains it?

-#General	-	Where are the current developers based out of?
+#General	-	Where are the current core developers based?
 What are the requirements for being a core developer?
+Most of the core team works in NYC, but a few live in Asia.
+Anyone can add a PR to [core](https://github.com/blockstack/blockstack-core).

 #General	-	I heard some companies working on Blockstack have raised venture capital, how does that impact the project?